jina-ai/clip-as-service/docs/user-guides/finetuner.md

 You can push the resulting [`DocumentArray`](https://docarray.jina.ai/fundamentals/documentarray/) to the cloud using the [`.push`](https://docarray.jina.ai/api/docarray.array.document/?highlight=push#docarray.array.document.DocumentArray.push) method.

 We use [fashion captioning dataset](https://github.com/xuewyang/Fashion_Captioning) as a sample dataset in this tutorial.
-You can get the description and image url from the dataset:
+The following are examples of descriptions and image urls from the dataset:

 | Description                                                                                                                           | Image URL                                                                                                                                                           |
 |---------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|